 While these records are available to members of the public, they are often located in multiple agencies and require varying types of requests, such as in-person, mail, or electronic inquiries.
 A lack of uniform or clear instructions on accessing public information makes the process tedious, especially when searchers lack direction on acquiring desired records efficiently.

-How To Run a Kane County Inmate Search & View Mugshots for Free
+How To Complete a Kane County Inmate Search & View Mugshots for Free

 The role of county custodian of arrest records primarily falls on the sheriff’s office if one is available—many of the sheriff’s offices maintain free online rosters that make it convenient to run inmate searches and view mugshots that are taken during booking.